Top 10 Competitive Original Yu-Gi-Oh Monsters

 Obtaining two pawns to sacrifice was much harder in those days, but this titan's power made it worth the effort.
 Its Light attribute also helped summon certain other monsters.. patience, we'll get there.

-Sangan's Attack of 1000 wasn't great, but it did handle most flip monsters.
-The real benefit was Sangan's ability to search decks for any monster with 1500 or less Attack when it moves from the field to the Graveyard.
-Sangan could block a hit while in Defense Position and search for a monster-removal like Man-Eater Bug; even better, it could be used as a tribute to simultaneously summon a strong monster and refill your hand.
+Sangan's 1000 ATK wasn't great, but it did handle most flip monsters.
+The real benefit here is the ability to search decks for any monster with 1500 or less ATK when Sangan moves from the field to the Graveyard.
+He could block a hit while in Defense Position and search for a removal like Man-Eater Bug; even better, it could be used as a tribute to simultaneously summon a strong monster and refill your hand.

-Again, a Dark attribute helped fuel the usage of other monsters, offering even more benefits to running some Sangans.
-Players also harnessed Witch of the Black Forest, who functioned identically but searched for creatures with 1500 or less Defense.
+Again, a Dark attribute helps fuel the usage of other monsters, offering even more benefits to running a few.
+Similarly players also harnessed Witch of the Black Forest, who functioned identically but searched for creatures with 1500 or less Defense.

 4. Penguin Soldier